jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ### **R2D01:** Thursday 14th February 2019

-+ **Notes:** - Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Illum impedit et quaerat?
-Praesentium a doloribus suscipit ipsum
++ **Notes:** - Used Vue.js to display a list of data from an array of Objects.
+Next I'll need to learn now to toggle a HTML class on and off depending on the value of a property.
-+ **Technologies Used:** - JavaScript, HTML5, CSS
++ **Technologies Used:** - JavaScript, Vue.js HTML5, CSS
 + **Links to Work:** -